Level 2 Award in Preventing Violence in the Workplace

 This qualification does not involve any contact with aggressors and is therefore aimed at those that may need to deal with aggressive individuals, but are unlikely to face violence as a significant risk.
 The qualification is not suitable for those that are likely to have to break away or physically intervene with violent individuals.

-Course syllabus includes:
+Preventing Violence in the Workplace Course syllabus includes:

 - You will be able to outline the legal aspects related to work related violence.